 The Communication in Healthcare course describes the importance of effective communication in healthcare settings and provides critical thinking exercises that allow nurses to practice applying a variety of communication techniques, including SBAR, OARS, TeamSTEPPS©, and DESC.

-This continuing nursing education activity was approved by the Ohio Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
-(OBN-001-91) Approval valid through 11/29/2020.
-For more information about how to earn nursing Contact Hours for the Communication in Healthcare course, please see the User Manual.
+This activity has been submitted to the Ohio Nurses Association for approval to award contact hours.
+The Ohio Nurses Association is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+(OBN-001-91).
+For more information about how to earn nursing Contact Hours for the Communication in Healthcare course, please see the User Manual or fill out a Contact Us form.

 Communication in Healthcare -- Objectives